SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     The only contentious issue recently has been the calling syntax.
     Any changes will probably be fiddley little bits.

-    Revised selector-name---can we come up with a better name for this?
+    Revise selector-name---can we come up with a better name for this?

-    Add elsewhere: tuple-patterns (tuple-patterns --> tuple-pattern | tuple-pattern tuple-patterns)